Nat Bailey Stadium: Bud Kerr Baseball Museum

 The Bud Kerr Baseball Museum is located inside Nat Bailey Stadium within the stadium concourse along the third base side.
-The museum, which opened on June 18, 2008, is dedicated to the more than sixty years of baseball that have been played in the stadium.
-The museum is named for Bud Kerr, the team's official historian until his death in 2009, and celebrates the players who have spent part of their careers there, including Rich Harden, Sammy Sosa, and Tim Raines, who helped open the museum.
+The museum, which opened on June 18, 2008, is dedicated to the more than 75 years of baseball that have been played in the stadium.
+The museum is named for Bud Kerr, the team's official historian until his death in 2009, and celebrates the players who have spent part of their careers there, including Rich Harden, Sammy Sosa, and Baseball Hall of Fame inductee Tim Raines, who helped open the museum.

 In fiction

 The stadium was used as the home of the fictional Santa Barbara Seabirds Class A minor league team in the "Dead Man's Curveball" episode of the television series Psych.
 It was also used as the home of the fictional Seacouver Chiefs in the "Manhunt" episode of Highlander: The Series.
 Additionally, it was the setting for a scene between MacGyver and Reggie Jackson in the MacGyver episode "Squeeze Play".